edibotopic/edibotopic-website/content/diary/_index.md

 Covered in dirt and exhausted, we would break for tea and sandwiches, before starting in again.

-## Unfalsifiablity in appropriately non-scientific contexts can still be a problem
+## Unfalsifiablity in appropriately non-scientific contexts

 _October 9th_